Overseas Income & Remittance Basis

 Global & UK Income, how resident and domicile status impacts your tax position

 Remittance Basis is the basis of taxation that is an addition to the standard tax rules, which is applicable to residents of the UK who aren’t domiciled in the UK.
 Such taxation requires the resident to be taxed on foreign income and gains remitted to the UK.
 Remittance basis taxpayers also must pay taxes on the income they have earned in the UK.
 The ‘remitted to the UK’ term is not just confined to the bringing of foreign income to the UK, if the individual is availing services in the UK for their benefit or remits something that has been bought through foreign income and gains, then the individual is also making a remittance.
-Accounting firms aim to guide such individuals to remain compliant to the entire tax structure and with the help of tax accountants resolve issues facing remittance accounting.
+Accounting firms aim to guide such individuals to remain compliant to the entire tax structure and with the help of tax accountants for business resolve issues facing remittance accounting.

 What role does residence and domicile play in personal tax?